 Against this backdrop we get the Des Moines Dems' ideas which will perpetuate and could WORSEN the under-insurance problem of prescription drugs, because of their inability or unwillingness to take on the pharmaceutical industry.

+The most time was spent by candidates talking about giving the government the power to NEGOTIATE on behalf of Medicare.
 While this addresses a current specific prohibition against negotiation on price by government on behalf of Medicare with big pharma, NEGOTIATION is not enough for consumers.

 Too often "negotiation" is used by politicians as a throw-away word to protect themselves against failure…"We meant well, but we failed."
 This worked very well for Obama whose long list of failures were never attributed to bad intention, regardless of the evidence that emerged.